ashleybridges01/sudoku_term_app/README.md

 Error handling is included to streamline user inputs and make it simple to use.

 Features:
--	Sudoku boards allow for user input
--	On successful completion of the board, (all squares correct), a “You win!” message is displayed.
--	Allow user to quit out of the application if required
--	Error handling of user input, (e.g. cannot select a tile out of grid range, cannot input a number larger than 9).
--	Help methods

 1)	The sudoku game presents a board to the via printing to the terminal.
 The board allows for user input via a key.
 An input of A1 will change the top left hand most corner of the board.
 Boards are chosen on application start-up menu via a dropdown selection.
 Users can select a number from 1-9 to input in the grid sections.